Wesley Hochachka

 Mostly, this work is related to two projects.
 First, I am part of a multi-university research team looking at the impacts of a bacterial disease on House Finches, where my interests are largely related to identifying the impacts of this disease on the abundance of House Finches across North America.

-Second, I am part of the group of data analysts extracting biological insights from the data collected in the citizen-science project eBird: describing species ranges, identifying their habitat associations, describing seasonal changes in distributions, and similar work.
+Second, I am part of the group of data analysts extracting biological insights from the data collected in the participatory-science project eBird: describing species ranges, identifying their habitat associations, describing seasonal changes in distributions, and similar work.

 Education